capone-pl/capone-pl.github.io/README.md

-# capone-pl.github.io
+# capone-pl
-web site for capone
+A tool for creating product lines of modelling languages, including their (abstract) syntax and their semantics.